ReshotAI/gaussian-painters/README.md

 python create_dataset.py --img_path /path/to/image --output_dir /path/to/output_dir
 ```

+You can disable the `opacity_reset_interval` argument by setting it to 30_000.

+You can also set `sh_degree` to 0 to disable viewdependent effects.

 This will create a dataset ready to be trained with the Gaussian Splatting code.